ProgrammingBlockchain/ProgrammingBlockchain/README.md

 ## I noticed a bug
 If you noticed a bug, but you do not want or cannot fix it, just open an issue [on the Github page of the book.](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)

 ## How can I fix a typo?
-Aka quick contributing to the book
+Aka quick contribution
 1. Find [the book on Github](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)
 2. Fork
 3. Edit file
 4. Make a pull request

 ## How can I write a new chapter?
-Aka extensive contributing to the book
+Aka extensive contribution
 1. Find [the book on Github](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)
 2. Fork
 3. Clone your fork